Hitting time expressions for quantum channels: beyond the irreducible case and applications to unitary walks: Overview of results and structure of the work

 \section{Overview of results and structure of the work}

 In the context of quantum information, regarding the calculation of mean hitting times of quantum channels in terms of generalized inverses, the following results were obtained so far:

 \begin{enumerate} \item A version of the MHTF (\ref{clmhtf}) for irreducible Open Quantum Walks (OQWs) on finite graphs was proved in \cite{c2017}.
-OQWs are a particular class of quantum channels for which the underlying Hilbert space is naturally identified with the vertices of some chosen graph, together with the internal degrees of freedom of the quantum particle at each vertex \cite{attal}.
+OQWs are a particular class of quantum channels for which the underlying Hilbert space is identified with the nodes of some chosen graph, together with the internal degrees of freedom of the quantum particle at each node \cite{attal}.

 \item A version of the MHTF (\ref{clmhtf}) was proved for irreducible positive maps on finite-dimensional Hilbert spaces \cite{cv}, thus including the result from \cite{c2017} as a particular case.

 \item A version of the KSMH formula (\ref{htf1}) for the setting of irreducible quantum Markov chains (QMCs) on finite graphs was proved in \cite{oqwmhtf2}.
 QMCs were defined by S. Gudder \cite{gudder}, and include OQWs as a particular class of channels. \end{enumerate}